FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 #### **Story #1**

-As an attendee, I want to post questions so that the host or other attendees can answer them.
+As an attendee, I want to post questions so that the speaker or other attendees can answer them.

 _User interface mockups_